 The Drug-Free Workplace Act of 1988, 41 U.S.C. § 801 et. seq. and formerly cited as 41 U.S.C.A. § 701 et. seq., is designed to deal comprehensively with the nation's problem of drug abuse.
 The Act requires that federal grantees and some recipients of federal contracts certify that they will provide a drug-free workplace.
 Each federal grantee is required to make such a certification before receiving a contract or grant from a federal agency, such as the Department of Education.
-The penalty to the Board of Education for noncompliance can be as severe as the loss of federal grantee receiving direct funds for programs such as Chapter I, Chapter II, Drug-Free Schools and Communities, Vocational Education, Individuals with Disabilities Education Act, Dropout Preventions, After School Care programs and others.
+The penalty to the Board of Education for noncompliance can be as severe as the loss of federal grants for a period of five years.
+The requirements of the Act affect the Board of Education in that the Board is a federal grantee receiving direct funds for programs such as Chapter I, Chapter II, Drug-Free Schools and Communities, Vocational Education, Individuals with Disabilities Education Act, Dropout Preventions, After School Care programs and others.